mcpuishor/qdrant-laravel/README.md

 # Qdrant for Laravel
+WARNING!
+This package is under heavy development and it should not be used just yet.
+APIs and functionality changes may break applications.

 ## Introduction
 This package provides an elegant, fluent interface for interacting with the [Qdrant Vector Database](https://qdrant.tech/) in Laravel.
 It supports: